Michelle van de Braak started her cellolessons with Yke Viersen and Saskia Boon.

 From 2010 – 2012 Michelle was as experienced teacher part of an Healthy Ageing project – an initiative of the Prins Claus Conservatorium – where was investigated into the specifics of music-education to older or even elderly people.

-Since 2013 Michelle is offering internships to cellostudents of the Prins Claus Conservatoire, and since 2016 she also is responsible for the introduction-course in cello-methodology.
+Since 2013 Michelle is offering internships to cellostudents of the Prins Claus Conservatoire, and since 2016 she also is teacher for the introduction-course in cello-methodology at the same Conservatoire.